-The OSHA (Occupational Safety and Health Administration) has outlined certain regulations that construction workers can follow in order to be safe while working on the various equipment at a construction site.
+The OSHA (Occupational Safety and Health Administration) has outlined specific regulations that construction workers can follow to be safe while working on the various equipment at a construction site.
 Devastatingly, the professionals at our Memphis, Tennessee injury law firm know that some accidents cannot be avoided because they result from someone else’s negligence.

-As your Memphis personal injury lawyer may share with you, in accordance with OSHA, there are certain measures that construction workers and employers can take to be safe at a construction site.
+As your Memphis personal injury lawyer may share with you, under OSHA, there are specific measures that construction workers and employers can take to be safe at a construction site.

-Similar to scaffolding work, construction workers, in general, are at an increased risk for falling from large heights because of the height of the buildings that they work on.
-There are certain fall protection systems that employers at construction sites can implement, and it is always paramount that construction workers follow any safety rules outlined at the site.
+Similar to scaffolding work, construction workers are at an increased risk of falling from large heights.
+This is because of the height of the buildings that they work on.
+There are specific fall protection systems that employers at construction sites can implement, and it is always paramount that construction workers follow any safety rules outlined at the site.
 If you believe your employer or a third party was responsible for your fall, we urge you to contact our Memphis injury law firm in TN immediately.

 Toxic/ Hazardous Substances

-Many construction sites have different kinds of hazardous materials depending on the type of construction they are completing.
-Our Memphis, TN injury law firm has represented clients who have been wrongfully hurt due to various substances, which may have included:
+Many construction sites have different kinds of hazardous materials, depending on the type of construction they are completing.
+Our Memphis, Tennessee injury law firm has represented clients who have been wrongfully hurt due to various substances, which may have included:

-It is important that employers at construction sites offer clear communication regarding what to do when exposed to hazardous material as well as provide safety gear for their employees and contractors so that they are not exposed in the first place.
-Because hazardous materials can get in the lungs and other areas of the body quickly, it is important that you seek medical help as soon as possible if exposed.
+Employers at construction sites must offer clear communication regarding what to do when exposed to hazardous material as well as provide safety gear for their employees and contractors so that they are not exposed in the first place.
+Because hazardous materials can get into the lungs and other areas of the body quickly, you must seek medical help as soon as possible if exposed.

-Finally, one of the most common causes of damage at a construction site are falling objects.
-Especially when working on demolition projects, it is important that all employees and contractors wear the appropriate hard hats and gear so that they can be protected by the impact of falling or flying objects as well as objects that could shock them.
+Finally, one of the most common causes of damage at a construction site are falling objects, especially when working on demolition projects.
+All employees and contractors must wear the appropriate hard hats and gear so that they have protection from the potential impact of falling or flying objects, as well as objects that could shock them.